-The tassels are made in a similar way to the DIY furniture tassels I posted about earlier this year.
+The tassels are made in a similar way to the DIY embroidery floss tassels I posted about earlier this year.
 I got all of my supplies at Michaels including:

 Start by taking a piece of cardstock or cardboard about 1.5″ tall and wrap your embroidery floss around it (I wrapped mine around about 20 times).
 Then cut a separate piece of embroidery floss and thread it under the floss wrapped around the cardstock.
 Pinch shut one of the jump rings and thread it onto one end of the extra piece of floss:

 Using the extra piece of floss, tie a tight knot attaching the jump ring to the top of the wrapped floss.
 Cut off the ends close to the knot.
 Then pull the wrapped floss off of the cardstock and cut the bottom loop of the floss opposite the jump ring.

 Cut off a piece of the Stretch Magic jewelry cord and make a knot at one end.
 String your beads and tassel on the cord and tie the cord in a double knot once done.
 You can add a drop of glue (found in the jewelry section at Michaels) to the double knot if you want to be sure that it’s secure.
 You’re done!